-In inequality, W(.) denotes the Lambert function such that $W(x)e^{W(x)} = x$ .
+In inequality, W(.) denotes the Lambert function such that $W(x)e^{W(x)} = x$.
 However, such a bound remains analytic and is difficult to use in practice.
-In paper [55], the application of the Lambert W function to the stability analysis of time-delay systems is re-examined through actually constructing the root distributions of a transcendental characteristic equation's (TCE) of some chosen orders.
-It is found that the rightmost root of the original TCE is not necessarily a principal branch Lambert W function solution, and that a derived TCE obtained by taking the $n^{th}$ power of the original TCE introduces superfluous roots to the system.
+In paper [55], the application of Lambert W function to the stability analysis of time-delay systems is re-examined through actually constructing the root distributions of the derived a transcendental characteristic equation's (TCE) of some chosen orders.
+It is found that the rightmost root of the original TCE is not necessarily a principal branch Lambert W function solution, and that a derived

+TCE obtained by taking the nth power of the original TCE introduces superfluous roots to the system.
 Further, Matignon's theorem has been used in [56] to investigate fractional differential systems with multiple delays stability.
 The proposed stability conditions are based on the root locus of the system characteristic matrix determinant but the proposed conditions are thus difficult to use in practice.
-Authors used fractional derivative Caputo definition of derivative where, by using the Laplace transform, a characteristic equation for the above system with multiple time delays is introduced.
-They discovered that if all roots of the characteristic equation have negative parts, then the equilibrium of the above linear system with fractional order is Lyapunov globally asymptotical stable.
-If the equilibrium exists, it is almost the same as that of classical differential equations.
-Namely, the following ndimensional linear fractional differential system with multiple time delays:
+Authors used fractional derivative Caputo definition of derivative where by using the Laplace transform, it is introduced a characteristic equation for the above system with multiple time delays.
+They discovered that if all roots of the characteristic equation have negative parts, then the equilibrium of the above linear system with fractional order is Lyapunov globally asymptotical stable if the equilibrium exist that is almost the same as that of classical differential equations.
+Namely, the following n-dimensional linear fractional differential system with multiple time delays: